bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 reduced the cost of elliptic curve operations in terms of field operations, the number of group operations involved in scalar multiplication has not been reduced in the curves considered for IETF use.
-Using curves with endomorphisms reduces the number of group operations by enabling scalars to be recoded in shorter forms.
+Using curves with efficiently computable endomorphisms reduces the number of group operations by enabling scalars to be recoded in shorter forms.
 By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.
 The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
 Together these improvements substantially reduce power consumption and computation time compared to other proposed Diffie-Hellman key exchanges

 This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar